1ns0mni4c/Python-Keylogger-PoC/README.md

 # Python Keylogger Proof of Concept

 ⚠️ **DISCLAIMER: This project is for educational and research purposes only.
-Use only on systems you own or have explicit permission to test.
-Unauthorized use is illegal and unethical.**
+Use only on systems you own or have explicit permission to test.**

 ## Overview